imarc/handbook/frontend.markdown

 #### Layout

 Use floats to construct layouts instead of frames, iframes, or tables.
 This maintains the flow of the page, and allows acceptable control over source ordering.

+#####Containing floats#####

+Make sure to properly contain floats with a clearfix. iMarc uses a `group` class.

+    .group:before,
+    .group:after {
+        content: '';
+        display: table;
+    }
+    .group:after {
+        clear: both;
+    }

+Include the following Internet Explorer rules if your project requires support for IE7 and below.

+	/* IE7 */
+	.lt_ie8 .group { min-height: 1px; }

+	/* IE6 */
+	.lt_ie7 .group { height: 1%; }

 ### CSS